 Background of DCP 182 – Removal of Disconnection Notice

+This Change is a consequence of the approved change proposals under the Master Registration Agreement (MRA), MAP CP 0173 and DTC CP 3382, where all disconnections (Bulk & Individual) will become Distributor led.
+In reality this means that there should never be a need for the Supplier to send a Disconnection Notice to the Distributor, unless for a Logical Disconnection (De-registration of redundant MPANs not requiring physical works).

-This CP intends to remove the requirement for a Disconnection Notice in accordance with Clause 6.1 of the DCUSA agreement (D0132) (Request for Disconnection) Notice from the Supplier to Distributor.
+This CP intends to remove the requirement for a Disconnection Notice (D0132-Request for Disconnection) from the Supplier to Distributor within the DCUSA agreement.

-At present there is an “entitlement” under DCUSA Clause 6.1 for the Customer (or the Registrant on behalf of the customer) to send a Disconnection Notice to the DNO Company requesting a Disconnection to be carried out.
-This requirement is based on the need for the Supplier to advise the Distributor in order that the work can be arranged and is in effect a Supplier-Led Disconnection notified by use of a D0132 Flow.
+At present there is an “entitlement” under DCUSA Section 2A, Clause 25 and Schedule 2B, Section 3, Clause 6.1 for the Customer (or the Registrant on behalf of the customer) to send a Disconnection Notice to the DNO Company requesting a Disconnection to be carried out..
 It is considered that the requirement (entitlement) for Suppliers to send a Disconnection Notice to Distributors should be removed.
 Presently this should be for all cases where the DNO has already notified the Supplier of their awareness of the need for a disconnection.
-This need for change is further evidenced by the current change proposals under MAP CP 0173, where, if approved, ALL disconnections (Bulk & Individual) will become Distributor-Led, meaning in reality that there should never be a need for the Supplier to send a Disconnection Notice to the DNO, unless for Logical Disconnection of MPANs.

-The proposal is to amend/remove the relevant text within , Schedule 2B Section 6 andof the DCUSA where Distributor-Led disconnections are occurring.
-This means that the change is still effective and relevant regardless of whether MAP CP 0173 is approved: i.e. if it was only applicable for any Distributor-Led Disconnections, this means that this will apply to bulk disconnections at present and can also apply to individual disconnections if they should eventually be included as Distributor-Led per the CP proposals.
+The proposal is to amend/remove the relevant text within Section 2A, Clause 25 and Definitions in Schedule 2B section 3, Schedule 2B, Section 3, Clause 6 and Section 1A Definition interpretations, of the DCUSA where Distributor led disconnections are occurring.

 Working Group Assessment of DCP 182